 Our project has also succeeded in discovering the distinctive ancestral haplotype of William Acree of Maryland, based upon matching test results of two distant cousins who descend from him.
 Here is a depiction of how three of our participants (in blue) - the two distant cousins and an orphan fortuitously determined by his match to be a Maryland Acree - descend from this other early William:

-Click the link below to see the researched lineages of all the project's tested participants:
+Click the following link to see the researched lineages of all the project's tested participants:

 Future participants whose test results match one of these two established haplotypes will be assured that they descend from the corresponding Acree progenitor.
 Intervening lineages must be determined through genealogical research.
 Future participants whose test results differ from these haplotypes will provide alternative genetic profiles which may eventually be associated with additional Acree progenitors.